 (Anatevka/Fiddler on the Roof) for Eutiner Festspiele.

-Since 2014-15, Ziad is a member of the Nationaltheater Mannheim where he performs
+From 2014 to 2016, Ziad was a member of the Nationaltheater Mannheim where he performed

 roles such as Camille de Rosillon (The Merry Widow), Truffaldino (The Love for Three